Yoshihide Suga is Japan’s new prime minister. Following Shinzo Abe’s resignation, what legacy does the nation’s longest serving leader leave behind?

 The outgoing premier was adept at keeping good relations with President Donald Trump, particularly important given that Japan’s defensive capabilities depend on security arrangements with the United States (which are in the process of being renegotiated).
 He also strengthened relations with countries such as Australia and India, though failed to secure an agreement with Russia over the disputed Kuril Islands, which are under Moscow’s administration but some of which Tokyo claims as its own.

 Another sour note is the deterioration of relations with South Korea.
-Abe initiated a trade war against this key neighbour because its supreme court ruled that Japanese companies should pay reparations to people used as slave labour during the occupation of Korea in World War II.
+Abe initiated a trade war against his neighbour because its supreme court ruled that Japanese companies should pay reparations to people used as slave labour during the Japanese occupation of Korea in World War II.
 If we also factor in the former leader’s visit to Yasukuni Shrine and his threat to retract his country’s official apology to Korean comfort women, enslaved by the Japanese army during the conflict, it’s clear how Abe’s conservative and revisionist nationalism found one of its targets in the ex-colony.

 “Abe’s vision of democracy wasn’t one of free-wheeling debate,” Harris points out.
 “He wanted to move Japan away from a style of democracy that made room for minority opinions and compromise across party lines.
 ‘I have majorities, I control the government, I have policies I want to carry out’: this is the view he inherited from his grandfather.
 In his memoirs he talks about the importance of a leader standing two or three steps ahead of the public”.